 In his first encyclical letter, Redemptor Hominis (The Redeemer of Man), Saint John Paul II set the tone for his papacy by quoting from the Second Vatican Council’s Constitution on the Church in the Modern World, Gaudium et Spes.
-He wrote that “only in the mystery of the Incarnate Word does the mystery of man take on light.”
+He so beautifully wrote that “only in the mystery of the Incarnate Word does the mystery of man take on light.”
 That “mystery” is the mystery of all of humanity who are created in the image of God.
 Not just Christians.

 Once again, Saint John Paul II, reflecting on these words from St. John’s gospel, said that they contain “both a fundamental requirement and a warning: the requirement of an honest relationship with regard to truth as a condition for authentic freedom, and the warning to avoid every kind of illusory freedom, every superficial unilateral freedom, every freedom that fails to enter into the whole truth about man and the world.”
 (RH 12)

 The liberal arts curriculum